Following an HIV Regimen: Steps to Take Before and After Starting HIV Medicines

 Talking with your health care provider will help you understand why you’re starting HIV treatment and why medication adherence is important.
 Medication adherence means sticking firmly to an HIV regimen—taking HIV medicines every day and exactly as prescribed.

 Information that you share with your health care provider will make it easier to select an HIV regimen that suits your needs.
-The information will also help you and your health care provider plan ahead for any issues that may make adherence difficult.
+The information will also help you and your health care provider plan for any issues that may make adherence difficult.

 What should I tell my health care provider before starting an HIV regimen?